"¿Tu papá está enojado contigo?"

 Yes, a lot of people were amused by that correction, but others remembered that children also use this site and would prefer that even if it were to be accepted that maybe it is not the best translation to teach the children.
 Scroll up and you will see other people’s reactions.

 It is just not the correct expression in English.
-It is “mad at” and “angry with”.
+It is “mad at” and “angry with”, but over time the opposite versions may become also correct.
+Report it if it is used in your area.

 Papá is dad.
 Padre is father.
 While they are words to say the same person of your family, they are still two different words.